-This BCST practitioner perfectly characterizes the tragic fact, a secret if you will: a BCST sanctioned training actually prevents the tides (primary respiration) from arising in you, which explains why so few BCST practitioners have a living contact with primary respiration.
+This BCST practitioner perfectly characterizes the tragic fact, a secret if you will: a BCST sanctioned training prevents the tides of primary respiration from arising in your awareness, which explains why so few BCST practitioners enjoy a living embodied contact with primary respiration.

 An example of this occurred in 2013 when I taught a Stillness Touch Post-biodynamic class in which all 64 students were BCST graduate practitioners.
-It was shocking to me that they had never experienced genuine embodied contact with primary respiration.
-The problem seems to be that the BCST training involves orienting to the nervous system, and Sutherland's biodynamics does not in any way involve working with it.
+It was shocking to me that most of the biodynamic practitioners had never experienced a living, inner, embodied contact with primary respiration.
+The problem seems to be that the BCST training involves orienting to the nervous system and anatomy, whereas Sutherland's biodynamics does not in any way involve working with it.
 Let us examine why.

-You are free to practice in that way, but it is not biodynamic.
+Practicing that way is fine, but it is not biodynamic.

-Why do I say that?
-First, the cranial wave, that Sutherland originally called the cranial rhythmic impulse, is, as the name implies, an impulse of the nervous system that modulates the rate and quality of the cranial wave rhythm in response to stress.
-The cranial wave is not a fractal tide; it is a digital reaction to stress that etches a hologram as a recording of the event into the tissues.
+Why do I say it is not biodynamic?
+First, the cranial wave, that Sutherland calls the cranial rhythmic impulse, is a neurological motion that constantly modulates its rate and quality in response to the degree of stress present.
+The cranial wave is not a fractal tide; rather, it is a digital reaction to stress that etches a hologram as a recording of the event into the tissues.
 The breathing fractals of life are modified by the nervous system’s reaction to stress.
-Much like how a vinyl record is made that records a symphony.

-Second, the cranial wave radiates crude electro-charged digital signals that are so crude that it cancels out the delicate fractal expressions of the tides in the affected areas of the body.
-Nervous system activity collapses the whole-body field of primary respiration, leaving an empty void inside the client’s inner subtle body system.
+Second, the cranial wave radiates electro-charged digital signals that are so crude that it cancels out the delicate fractal expressions of the breathing tides in the affected areas of the body.
+So nervous system activity collapses the whole-body field of primary respiration, leaving an empty void inside the client’s subtle body system.

-Finally, and most importantly, if you wait in non-doing without expecting cranial wave patterns, the cranial wave will not appear.
-Instead, neutral arises as a whole body stillness out of which primary respiration will breathe the forces of life body-wide.
+Finally, and most importantly, if you wait in a non-doing neutral without expecting cranial wave patterns or tides, the cranial wave will not appear.
+Instead, neutral deepens as a whole body stillness, out of which primary respiration breathes the fractal forces of life body-wide.

-Therefore, if you orient to the nervous system, or expect tides to appear, or if you visualize primary respiration, that is an efferent activity that lays down inertial tracks of false fulcra that add to the fossilized record of the past that is already entombed in the ground substance.
+Therefore, if you feel the nervous system and expect cranial wave or biodynamic tides to appear, or if you visualize primary respiration, that is an efferent activity that lays down inertial tracks of false fulcra inside the client, that adds to the fossilized record of the past, which is already entombed in the ground substance.
 The result is increased dysfunction, more symptoms, and the potential for disease, all of which accelerates the onset of death.
-Cranial wave, being the fossilized record of the past, is inside an inertial empty void, it is not in the present, nor is it an expression of the dynamic fractal field of life, which is primary respiration.

-The door to primary respiration is to wait in stillness without expecting any motions - and that includes not expecting or visualizing tides.
-When neutral arrives, as a whole body stillness, it will ignite whole-body primary respiration - the fluid tide, the first expression in the biodynamic field called fluid tide or the vast luminous global breathing of the long tide.
+To contact primary respiration, be still and wait without expecting any motions, which includes not expecting tides or visualizing primary respiration.
+When neutral arrives, as a whole body stillness, it spontaneously ignites whole-body primary respiration, the first expression in the biodynamic field called fluid tide or the vast luminous global breathing of the long tide.

-When you expect cranial wave or a tide, it will leave false fulcra, the inertial forces of death, in a client that turns the ground substance from a liquid to a gel.
-Gelled ground substance emits digital electro-charged cranial wave patterns.
-A gel cannot transmit fractal instructions from the Breath of Life to the cells.
+When you expect cranial wave or a tide, it creates false fulcra, the inertial forces of death that turns the ground substance from a liquid to a gel.
+Gelled ground substance emits digital electro-charged cranial wave patterns that cannot transmit fractal instructions from the Breath of Life to the cells.
 Only liquid protoplasm accurately conveys healthy fractal function that is emanating from the whole body primary respiration to all the cells.
-Expectation is efferent, and it depletes cellular vitality and can lead to symptoms that become disease.
-Death draws that much closer.
-This is why Sutherland asks us to trust the tide.
+ANY expectation is efferent, and it depletes cellular vitality, leads to symptoms that become disease and death draws that much closer.
+This is why Sutherland told us to trust the tide.

-Here is a letter from a biodynamic cranial osteopath clarifying that a biodynamic practitioner uses no efference:
+Here is a letter from a biodynamic cranial osteopath who clarifies zero efference:

 “I was in a group of post-graduate osteopaths in Holland and Belgium between 2003-2011 lead by Dr. Jealous.
 From day one he made it very clear that transmutation, disengagement, synchronization, and augmentation are all effects of the Breath of Life, primary respiration, through neutral.
 We augment by synchronizing.
 What you teach is not different from what he has taught us, and it is in perfect alignment with the later teachings of Sutherland: no forces from outside by the practitioner are used whatsoever!”

-To practice biodynamics requires embodied contact with the tides, which means you have to give up every form of efferent by-pass that impedes contact with the potency.
+To practice biodynamics requires an embodied contact with the tides, which means you have to give up every form of efferent by-pass that impedes contact with the potency.

 If you want to offer biodynamic cranial in the way that Dr. Sutherland taught, you must give up all of the following impediments: